Centriq Alternative: Homer, Dib, and Real Estate Ledger Compared

 How is Real Estate Ledger different from other Centriq alternatives like Dib or Homer?

 Dib and Homer focus on appliance inventory and manual retrieval, replacing Centriq's core feature set.
 Real Estate Ledger goes broader, covering all property documentation including permits, warranties, inspection reports, maintenance records, and financial documents.
-It adds AI categorization, blockchain-backed verification, and shareable Property Guidebook reports that none of the appliance-only alternatives provide.
+It adds AI categorization, blockchain-backed verification, and shareable Property Guidebook reports.
+REL is free for up to 10 properties, while the appliance-only alternatives have varying pricing models.

 Go Beyond Appliance Tracking With Verified Property Records

 Real Estate Ledger picks up where Centriq left off and goes further.
 Upload appliance records, warranties, permits, inspection reports, and every other property document.
 AI categorizes them automatically.
 Blockchain-backed Digital Evidence timestamps everything.
-Plans start at $1.99/month — try it free for 30 days, no credit card required.
+Free for up to 10 properties — no credit card required.